-Below is my adaptation, followed by a video of the mantra chanted by the Dalai Lama.
+Following the Heart Sutra on this page, is a video of the mantra chanted by the Dalai Lama (on a loop).
 That is followed by notes containing definitions for Buddhist terms and concepts.
-Following that, you will find videos of the Heart Sutra being chanted in English, and finally, a short video of Thich Nhat Hanh explaining the Buddhist understanding of emptiness.
+Following that, you will find videos of the traditional Heart Sutra being chanted in English, and finally, a short video of Thich Nhat Hanh explaining the Buddhist understanding of emptiness.
 Understanding the Buddhist meaning of emptiness is integral to practicing this meditation. 🙂

 This is a beautiful and powerful meditation practice that seeks to instill a profound sense of compassion, wisdom, freedom, and wholeness.

-The Bodhisattva of Compassion, while practicing deeply the Complete Wisdom (about the true nature of reality: impermanence, suffering, non-self, emptiness) — becomes enlightened about the five aggregates (skandhas): form, sensation, thoughts/words, desires/habits, and consciousness–are all equally empty (sunyata) — and is filled with compassion and freed from all suffering and distress.
+The Bodhisattva of Compassion, while practicing deeply the Complete Wisdom (about the true nature of reality: impermanence, suffering, non-self, emptiness) — becomes enlightened about the five aggregates (skandhas): form, sensation, thoughts/words, desires/habits, and consciousness–are all equally empty (sunyata), and is permanently freed from all suffering and illness.

 Even the wisest on the path benefit from hearing: form and emptiness are a part of each other–form is emptiness and emptiness is form.
-Form and formlessness are neither separate or individual.
 Everything, when seen as independent and separate, is empty.
-This is also true of feelings, perceptions, thoughts, and consciousness.
+This is also true of feelings, perceptions, thoughts, and consciousness (the five aggregates).

-Even the wisest on the path benefit from hearing: all wise teachings (dharma) are marked with emptiness.
+Even the wisest on the path benefit from hearing: all wise teachings (dharmas) are empty.
 They are mental concepts, not life or being.
-They neither appear or disappear, are neither tainted or pure, neither increase or decrease.
-Form, feelings, perceptions, impulses, consciousness; eyes, ears, nose, tongue, body, mind, color, sound, smell, taste, touch, and objects and subjects of thought are all equally empty.
+They neither appear or disappear, they are neither impure or pure, they neither grow or shrink.
+Form, feelings, perceptions, impulses, consciousness; eyes, ears, nose, tongue, body, mind, color, sound, smell, taste, touch, and objects and subjects of thought and teaching are all equally empty.
 They are empty, except as interdependent with all that is.
-It is the same with mind-consciousness and ignorance; and extinction of mind-consciousness and ignorance.
-It is the same with old age and death; and extinction of old age and death.
+It is the same with the existence and ending of: ignorance, old age, and death.
 All are equally empty.
-It is the same with awakening, origination, stopping, the path, cognition, the cause of suffering, the end of suffering, being, non-being, purity and impurity, attainment and nothing to attain, belief and non-belief, a path and no path — all are equally empty.
+It is the same with: suffering and the end of suffering, accumulating possessions and no possessions, attainment and nothing to attain, belief and non-belief, a path and no path — all are equally empty.

 Gone, Gone, Everyone Gone, Everyone Gone to the Other Shore of Awakening.
 Blessed words — so be it.